Get answers to some of our most frequently asked questions

 Which airport do I fly into?

 Travelers will want to fly in to the Ted Stevens International Airport in Anchorage, Alaska (airport identifier: ANC).
-For the majority of Alaska Wildland Adventures Guided Journeys and Lodge programs, one of our drivers will meet you in Anchorage at a time specified for you upon confirmation of your reservation.
+For the majority of Alaska Wildland Adventures Trips and Lodge programs, one of our drivers will meet you in Anchorage at a time specified for you upon confirmation of your reservation.
 Several major airlines service the Anchorage International Airport, including our favorite airline, Alaska Airlines.

 Do you offer any discounts?